hartwigmedical/hmftools/cider/README.md

 When the command line arguments `-blast` and `-blast_db` are supplied, CIDER uses [BLAST+](https://www.ncbi.nlm.nih.gov/books/NBK62051/def-item/blast/) to query each sequence found against the human genome (GCF_000001405.39_top_level).
 It uses this information to assign V, D, J alleles and also weed out false positives.
 This requires BLASTN to be set up.
-See [Setting up BLASTN](# setting up BLASTN)
+See [Setting up BLASTN](#setting-up-blastn)

 Following briefly describe the annotation logic:
 1. CIDER would run blastn locally and query the sequences against the human genome database.
+We use match/mismatch/gapopen/gapextend scores of
-2. The alignments for each VDJ sequence are annotated.
+   1/-4/-5/-2 and word size of 9.
-3. Filter alignments to find the V, D, J gene matches.
+2. For each VDJ sequence, filter alignments to find the V, D, J gene matches.
 The rules to choose the alignment is follows:
-   + If there is one alignment that can encompass the whole sequence we will select it as it indicates that this sequence matches the ref genome
+   + If there is one alignment with >= 95% identity that can encompass the whole sequence we will select it as it indicates that this sequence matches the reference genome.
    + Then for each aligned section we choose the one that is aligned V, D, J, IGK-Intron or IGK-Del genes.
-If there are more than one, we choose the highest score one
+If there are more than one, we choose the highest scoring alignment.
+V and J alignments must have at least 90% sequence identity.
-4. If there is a V gene, the D, and J gene loci must match the V locus, otherwise the D and J alignments are filtered out.
+3. If there is a V gene, the D, and J gene loci must match the V locus, otherwise the D and J alignments are filtered out.
 One exception is we allow TRA and TRD to match each other.
-5. If there is a V or J gene, the D gene locus must match either the V or the J locus.
+4. If there is a V or J gene, the D gene locus must match either the V or the J locus.
 Otherwise the D alignment is removed.
 We also allow TRA and TRD to match one another.
-6. Finally the V, D, J gene alignment information are combined and added as annotation into the output file.
+5. Finally the V, D, J gene alignment information are combined and added as annotation into the output file.

-### setting up BLASTN
+### Setting up BLASTN
 To set up BLASTN, do the following:
 1. Follow the instruction in https://www.ncbi.nlm.nih.gov/books/NBK1762/ to install BLAST+
 2. Set up the `human_genome` blast DB: